ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ## Update Format

-The updates committed to by the prefix tree contain the new value of a label, along with additional information depending on the deployment mode of the Transparency Log.
-They are serialized as follows:
+The leaves of the prefix tree contain commitments which open to the value of a label-version pair, potentially with some additional information depending on the deployment mode of the Transparency Log.
+The contents of these commitments is serialized as follows:

 ~~~ tls-presentation
 struct {